AmitTheHacker/MyWebsite2/README.md

 # MyWebsite2
-this is simplw education website
+this is simple education website